-This course will be beneficial for SME organizations, community energy groups, technicians, engineers, policy makers and enthusiasts who wish to gain a deeper understanding of the science behind the jargon that often precedes the subject of energy and power.
-Also useful for clerical personnel who have changed roles and are now undertaking duties in the energy and power sector.
-Energy installation companies and facility managers would also benefit.
+This course will be beneficial for any organization group or individual who wish to gain a deeper understanding of the science behind the jargon that often precedes the subject of energy and power.

 - Be able to design a power generation system from start to finish

 - To develop the attendees’ scientific definition of the terms energy and power